-Recipe: One red do (one slice of bread) on top and one red do on the bottom (another slice of bread) with one each of the other cards (re mi fa so la ti) in the middle, either mixed up or in order
+Recipe: One red do card on top and one red do on the bottom card with one each of the other cards (re mi fa so la ti) in the middle, either mixed up or in order

 Fine is a Classic Memory Game used to reinforce concepts learned in a Teaching Game

 - Learn to prounce this Italian word.
 Fine (pronounced fee’-nay) is Italian musical term that means the end.
 Since it looks just like the English word "fine" (pronounced fīn and meaning "of very high quality"), students may be confused if they see the word before hearing it, saying it and learning it's meaning.

 - What's the Game?: Students put cards, magic notes on staff slates, puzzle pieces and other materials in order, calling out "fine"! when they finish.
 The teacher always explains that it's not a race, and we respect that each of us naturally do tasks at different speeds.
 Then everyone happily hurries as fast as they can.
 What fun to learn and play together!

 - Other Uses: Many students like to say "fine" whenever they finish a small task